ning-hu/Berry-Blue/README.md

 The styleguide can be viewed on Figma: https://www.figma.com/file/dFSNIzVOwUWHwPdyV4gLBWcG/Berry-Blue

-The app mockup was created in Adobe XD.
+The app mockup was created with the trial version of Adobe XD.
-I used the trial version to create the mockup.